 ISIS Insurgents Target Christians in Iraq and Syria

 The recent spike in violence throughout Iraq over the past few weeks reportedly shares a connection with the continuing violence in Syria.
-BBC reports have described the ISIS militant group’s ambitions to create an Islamic caliphate spreading from northern Iraq across to northwest Syria.
+BBC reports have described the ISIS militant group’s ambitions to create an Islamic An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute. spreading from northern Iraq across to northwest Syria.

 Since 2003, anti-Western and anti-Christian sentiments have tended to go hand-in-hand.
 Islamist groups have increased in number in northern Iraq as the influence of the civil war in Syria spilled across the border.
 One of the goals of these groups is to fulfill jihad, which would involve the annihilation of the country’s Christian population.
 The ISIS is an Iraq and Syria-based militant group of Sunni extremists.
 ISIS (Islamic State of Iraq and al-Sham, also known in Iraq as Da’ash) subscribes to an extreme interpretation of Islam, which promotes sectarian violence and targets those with other opinions as infidels and apostates.

 In October 2004, the then ISIS leader Abu Musab al-Zarqawi pledged allegiance to Osama bin Laden, making the group an affiliate of al-Qaeda.
 The current leader of ISIS is Ibrahim Awwad Ibrahim Ali al-Badri, also known as Abu Bakr al-Baghdadi or Abu Du’a.
 Though it has managed to overrun several major Iraqi cities in recent weeks, ISIS reportedly only has approximately 2,500 members in Iraq and some 5,000 in Syria.
 ISIS groups also operate in Lebanon and Turkey.